tock/book/src/course/thread-net/sensor-app.md

 ```

 If you don't see this prompt, try hitting ENTER or pressing the `RESET` button
-on your board (near the left-hand side USB port).
-In case you see the following
+on your board (near the unused, wide-side USB port).

+In the case where you a selection dialog similar to that below, the nRF52840DK
-selection dialog, the nRF52840DK exposes the chip's serial console on the first
+exposes the chip's serial console on the lowest UART port (e.g., `ttyACM0`
-UART port (e.g., `ttyACM0` instead of `ttyACM1`).
-If that does not work, simply
+instead of `ttyACM1`).
+If selecting `ttyACM0` or similar does not work, simply
-try the available ports:
+try all the available ports:

 ```
 $ tockloader listen